coveooss/wazuh-kubernetes/README.md

 popd
 ```

 Then, it's preferable you wait for the Elasticsearch Pod to be fully up and initialized before you deploy Kibana.
-The Kibana Pod will load Wazuh templates in the Elasticsearch Pod.
-You can deploy the Kibana Deployment from the [kibana](kibana) folder:
+The Kibana Pod will load Wazuh templates in the Elasticsearch installation.
+You can deploy the Kibana Kubernetes Deployment from the [kibana](kibana) folder:
 ```BASH
 pushd kibana
 kubectl apply -f kibana-deploy.yaml